OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

     - VBox is much better, except PAE paging mode - it looks unstable.

-   EFI version works in QEMU only (with TianoCore), but even here small troubles still possible.
+   EFI version works in QEMU only (with TianoCore), but even here small troubles still possible (QEMU still have bugs in amd64 compatible mode emulation).

  * note, that huge USB HDDs can be non-operable via BIOS, especially on old motherboards.
 Only a starting part of disk can be readed, up to 128Gb, with garbage returned above this border.
-Looks like all ASUS motherboards, before EFI versions, have this bug.
+Looks like all ASUS motherboards, before EFI/ have this bug.

+ * write access to exFAT still looks dangerous on huge files - this is own FatFs lib troubles.

   =======================================================================
    7. QSINIT boot details.